Fenix

 Contents

-Photo and personal information of Lukáš Borl published on the national police website (date of birth censored by the No Trace Project)[1].
+Photo and personal information of Lukáš Borl published on the national police website (date of birth and picture censored by the No Trace Project)[1].

 In 2015, house raids took place and several people were charged with crimes as part of an operation called “Fenix”[2].
 Some of them were accused of the arson of a police car in 2014[3].
 Some of them were accused of having planned to attack a train.